EwilsonS/Evan_Wilson_JavaS1/README.md

 _Map_
   - key value pairs
   - only one null key
-  - set willnot have duplicates
+  - Set will not have duplicates

 `.size()` - gets number of elements